-Are you feeling ready to get your financial house in order?
-I recently sat down with financial expert David Bleiweiss of Edward Jones in Issaquah, WA to learn about achieving financial harmony.
-You might be surprised by his insights.
+Is it time to get your financial house in order?
+In this Conversations with Smart People interview, I talked with financial expert David Bleiweiss of Edward Jones in Issaquah, WA to learn about how to achieve financial harmony.

 Q: What are some of your favorite budgeting or money management tools?